 Build a home command center that works!
-This post includes organization strategies for keeping up with family papers, including school work and receipts – also shows how to digitally organize documents.
+This post includes organization ideas for keeping up with family papers, including school work and receipts.
+Also shows how to digitally organize documents.

 I am a big believer in having a home command center.
 Without it, our house would be swamped in paper of all kinds – school work, receipts, mail – you name it!
 By having one central location for all things paper in the house, you're making sure nothing goes unnoticed or lost.
 Everyone in our family knows how to use the command center and what does/doesn't go in the bins.
 I can't imagine organizing paper in our home without it.

 Of course, it isn't always neat and tidy.
 I have a monthly task built into Journey to Clean to organize the command center – it falls under kitchen week (since that's typically where command centers are kept and one of the busiest areas of the home).
 Once a month, I go through the papers, filing them where they are supposed to go (even if that place is the trash can).